The Expanly Playbook

 We are intentional about fostering the personal bonds that create a strong, cohesive team.

-Virtual Social Spaces:
+• Virtual Social Spaces:

-: A Slack channel for sharing hobbies, weekend plans, and anything non-work-related.
+• #random: A Slack channel for sharing hobbies, weekend plans, and anything non-work-related.

-Annual Company Retreats: Once a year, the entire company gets together in person for a couple of days.
+• Annual Company Retreats: Once a year, the entire company gets together in person for a couple of days.
 This is our time to work on big-picture strategy and, most importantly, connect as human beings.
 The company covers all travel, lodging, and primary meal costs for this event.
 This is a critical investment in our culture.

-V. Tools & Operations: Your Remote-First Toolkit
+V. Tools & Operations: Our Toolkit

 A. Essential Hardware & Home Office Setup